tolmv/plugin_for_Pymol/README.md

 ##### MacPyMOL
 MacPyMOL was the native macOS version of PyMOL before version 2.0.
 It supported Plugins only in the [X11 Hybrid mode](https://pymolwiki.org/index.php/MAC_Install#X11_Hybrid).

+[Here](https://pymolwiki.org/index.php/Plugins) you can find some more information for installation on your version PyMol.

 References
 ----------
 1. Aldeghi M, Bluck JP, Biggin PC.
 Absolute Alchemical Free Energy Calculations